 It is recognised that actions that have the potential to affect the development and use of water resources will largely have to be taken at the national or local level.
 It is also recognised that most of the key water issues are already well known at the national level, and that there are already many ongoing actions to address these by line agencies, communities, and international funding.
-Even though integrated water resource management is broadly accepted, many people note that in the field, sectoral approaches dominate and that actions taken at the water for food/environment interface may be inadequate.
-The Dialogue among stakeholders will therefore mainly be conducted at the national level, through a large number of essentially Water for people Water for food security Water for the environment
+Even though integrated water resources management is broadly accepted as a concept, many people note that in reality, sectoral approaches continue to dominate and that actions taken at the water for food/environment interface may be inadequate.
+A large number of essentially independent but coordinated national dialogues among stakeholders will be conducted.
+Organizing committees composed of representatives of both national and international organizations will convene and lead the dialogue.